 - On the same day, Sabine created a Dropbox file in which she posted a “witness statement” which Ella had made, naming the children, parents, teachers, social workers, police officers, clergy, and businesses in Hampstead that Ella and Abe wished to target.
 This list gives personal information about the targetted individuals, including telephone numbers, street addresses, places of work, and email addresses.

 - Sabine identified 14 November as the day she was “(c)ontacted by Russian mother of two, then 8 and 9-year-old children, taken into care [custody] by Barnet Police on September 11, 2014 allowing contact with father whom they accused of being the leader of a ‘strange culture’ at a church and school in Hampstead, London”.
 Sabine’s actions on that day seem strange, since Ella would not sack her legal team for four more weeks.
 Clearly, an agreement had been reached as to how the case would be pursued, and it included the involvement of Sabine and Belinda.

-- On the same day, a conspiracy blogger named Charlotte Ward published an autobiographical e-book called Illuminati Party! under the pseudonym “Jacqui Farmer”.
+- On the same day, a conspiracy blogger named Charlotte Ward published a semi-autobiographical e-book called Illuminati Party! under the pseudonym “Jacqui Farmer”.
 She also took down her relatively successful blog, Conspirituality, at around this time.
-Charlotte Ward had lived in Belinda McKenzie’s house in 2012–2013.
+Charlotte Ward had lived in Belinda McKenzie’s house in 2012–2013, and had supported Belinda during the Hollie Greig hoax.

 10 December 2014

 Ella sacked, then re-hired, then re-sacked her legal team.
 They turned over a bundle of materials to her, including the video recordings of the police interviews which DC Martin had conducted with the children in September.
 As mentioned above, Ella had previously approached Sabine McNeill and Belinda McKenzie to act as her McKenzie friends in her care proceedings as she tried to regain custody of her children.

 26 December, 2014